maxmert/maxmertkit/CONTRIBUTING.md

 ### CSS

-- CSS changes must be done in `.less` files first, never just in the compiled `.css` files.
+- CSS changes must be done in `.sass` files first, never just in the compiled `.css` files.
 - Adhere to the [CSS property order](http://markdotto.com/2011/11/29/css-property-order/).
 - Multiple-line approach (one property and value per line).
-- Always a space after a property's colon (e.g., `display: block;` and not `display:block;`).
+- Always a space after a property's colon (e.g., `display: block` and not `display:block`).
-- End all lines with a semi-colon.
-- For multiple, comma-separated selectors, place each selector on its own line.
 - Don't add vendor prefixed properties to their unprefixed counterparts (e.g., only `box-sizing` and not also include `-webkit-box-sizing`), as this is done automagically at build time.
 - Attribute selectors, like `input[type="text"]` should always wrap the attribute's value in double quotes, for consistency and safety (see this [blog post on unquoted attribute values](http://mathiasbynens.be/notes/unquoted-attribute-values) that can lead to XSS attacks).
 - Attribute selectors should only be used where absolutely necessary (e.g., form controls) and should be avoided on custom components for performance and explicitness.
-- Series of classes for a component should include a base class (e.g., `.component`) and use the base class as a prefix for modifier and sub-components (e.g., `.component-lg`).
-- Avoid inheritance and over nesting—use single, explicit classes whenever possible.
-- When feasible, default color palettes should comply with [WCAG color contrast guidelines](http://www.w3.org/TR/WCAG20/#visual-audio-contrast).
 - Except in rare cases, don't remove default `:focus` styles (via e.g. `outline: none;`) without providing alternative styles.
 See [this A11Y Project post](http://a11yproject.com/posts/never-remove-css-outlines/) for more details.

-### JS
+### Coffeescript

-- No semicolons (in client-side JS)
-- 2 spaces (no tabs)
+- tabs (no spaces)
 - strict mode
 - "Attractive"

-### Checking coding style
+### Tests and checking coding style

+I really need your help in writing tests for js.
-Run `grunt test` before committing to ensure your changes follow our coding standards.
+You can run `gulp test` before committing to ensure your changes follow our coding standards.

 ## License

-By contributing your code, you agree to license your contribution under the [MIT license](https://github.com/twbs/bootstrap/blob/master/LICENSE).
+By contributing your code, you agree to license your contribution under the [MIT license](https://github.com/maxmert/maxmertkit/blob/master/LICENSE).

-Prior to v3.1.0, Bootstrap was released under the Apache License v2.0.